StasOverflow/django_dishmaker/README.md

 To run celery app

 - update requirements:
     $ pip install -r requirements.txt

 - run worker in a terminal
+  (dont forget to setup env variables in every new terminal)
     $ celery -A dishmaker worker --loglevel=info -B
 ~~~
 -------